Milk: Powdered milk

 The most durable form of milk is powdered milk, which is produced from milk by removing almost all water.
 The moisture content is usually less than 5% in both drum- and spray-dried powdered milk.

 Freezing of milk can cause fat globule aggregation upon thawing, resulting in milky layers and butterfat lumps.
 These can be dispersed again by warming and stirring the milk.
 It can change the taste by destruction of milk-fat globule membranes, releasing oxidized flavors.

 Use in other food products

 Steamed milk is used in a variety of espresso-based coffee beverages.

-Milk is used to make yogurt, cheese, ice milk, pudding, hot chocolate and french toast, among many other products.
-Milk is often added to dry breakfast cereal, porridge and granola.
-Milk is mixed with ice cream and flavored syrups in a blender to make milkshakes.
-Milk is often served in coffee and tea.
-Frothy steamed milk is used to prepare espresso-based drinks such as cafe latte.
+Milk is used to make yogurt, cheese, ice cream, pudding, hot chocolate and French toast, among many other products.
+It is often added to breakfast cereals, porridge, and granola.
+It is blended with ice cream and flavored syrups to make milkshakes.
+It is also commonly served with coffee and tea.
+Steamed, frothy milk is used to make espresso-based drinks, such as lattes.